 WHEN HANDLING CONTROLLING MANIPULATING PEOPLE, YOU MUST LET IT BE KNOWN THAT YOU ARE MORE INTERESTED IN PLEASING GOD THAN PLEASING THE CONTROLLER/MANIPULATOR.

 Galatians 1:10 Obviously, I’m not trying to be a people pleaser!
 No, I am trying to PLEASE GOD.
 If I were still trying to please people, I would not be CHRIST’S SERVANT.

 Oh my!
 When I allow a controlling/manipulative person to handle me, I am not a servant of Christ.
-I honestly feel that if I bow to controlling manipulating people that I am not a good pastor and teacher.
+I honestly feel if I bow to controlling manipulating people I would not be a good pastor and teacher.
 I admit, sometimes the sparks fly, but I refuse to bow.
-I love people to walk with me and me with them to accomplish what we are to do, but I cannot allow them to be or them to allow me to be a “stumbling block.”
+Talking to people is what I love.
+We can accomplish what we are to do, but I cannot allow them to be, or them to allow me to be, a “stumbling block.”
 I must please God.

 Allow me to talk to those of us who are CONTROLLING MANIPULATING PEOPLE.
 You know you are controlling and manipulative just as I know I used to be that way.
 It does not mean you are a bad person no more than it meant I was a bad person.

 Let me tell you from where control and manipulation comes.
 It comes from fear and insecurity.
 You are a control freak and you fear you will not get your way.
 You have absolute faith in your ability to get things done and get what you want by control.
 Your confidence in your ability is good, but your lack of faith to trust God is not good.

 I had to learn this.